aceeason/MIST4610groupproject/README.md

 ## Query 9
 ![Query 9](Query9.png)

-In order to determine which insurance plan types contribute the most to overall revenue, Query 9 calculates the total claim amount for each kind of plan.
+Query 9 determines which insurance plan types contribute most significantly to overall revenue.
+It calculates the total claim amount associated with each plan category.
+The results show a breakdown of revenue distribution across different insurance types.

-This information helps prioritize premium plans according to usage and cost impact.
-This enables improved negotiations with insurance providers.
+The data can allow management to identify the higher value plans based on both utilization and financial impact.
+With this information, management can prioritize relationships with the most profitable insurance providers and develop more informed negotiation strategies.
+Additionally, understanding the revenue trends would help the clinic have better financial planning, resource allocation, and make better decisions within the organization.

 ## Query 10
 ![Query 10](Query10.png)